Rosie Webster: Reception

-In 2005, the character's appearance caused real life controversy when Lancashire headteachers cautioned students against copying Rosie's style.
-One teacher was quoted saying, “If pupils are inspired to go gothic after watching Coronation Street then they will be breaching school rules.”
+In 2005, Rosie's gothic appearance caused controversy in real life, with Lancashire headteachers warning students against copying her style.
+One teacher even stated that "if pupils are inspired to go gothic after watching Coronation Street, then they will be breaching school rules."

-Jon Wise of The People commented on the character saying: "Her character has evolved from teenage Goth to saucy minx and superbitch."
-Flanagan was nominated in the category of "Villain of the Year" at the 2008 British Soap Awards, and "Sexiest Female" in 2011.
-In August 2017, Flanagan was longlisted for Funniest Female and Sexiest Female at the Inside Soap Awards.
-She did not progress to the viewer-voted shortlist.
+The character's evolution over the years has been noted by various commentators.
+Jon Wise of The People described her as having transformed "from teenage Goth to saucy minx and superbitch" Flanagan's portrayal of Rosie has garnered attention from the public and critics alike, with the actress receiving nominations for several awards.
+She was nominated for "Villain of the Year" at the 2008 British Soap Awards and "Sexiest Female" in 2011.
+In August 2017, In August 2017, she was also longlisted for "Funniest Female" and "Sexiest Female" at the Inside Soap Awards, although she did not make it to the viewer-voted shortlist.